 In 2012, she led the development of a website to find LGBT rights (lgbtrights.me) by address or GPS locator on a smartphone.

 In addition, Sarah is a freelance résumé writer and career coach and has served as a contributor, editor and proofreader for several résumé writing books.
 Prior to that, Sarah served as news editor for the LGBT biweekly The Baltimore Alternative.
 She received her B.A. from Towson State University in mass communications, with a concentration in journalism and a minor in women’s studies.
 In her free time, Sarah runs, bikes, and practices yoga.
 She now lives in D.C. and is an editor for The Peace Corps.

-Sharif Durhams is the Journal Sentinel’s social media editor and a digital strategist, working with reporters and editors to restructure their beats and departments to focus them on interaction with readers and preparation for digital platforms.
-Durhams oversees the Journal Sentinel newsroom’s social media accounts.
-In this position, he oversaw social media coverage of shootings at a Sikh temple in Oak Creek, Wis. in 2012.
-He also oversaw the social media coverage by more than 30 reporters for the Journal Sentinel’s 2012 Election Day coverage.
+Sharif Durhams is a homepage editor on the Post’s universal news desk.
+Previously, he was the Milwaukee Journal Sentinel’s social media editor and a digital strategist, working with reporters and editors to restructure their beats and departments to focus them on interaction with readers and preparation for digital platforms.

 Ken is a Segment Producer at KGO-TV, the ABC owned station in San Francisco.
 A three time Emmy award winning producer, Ken has been active in NLGJA for over a decade.
 He served as President of the Northern California Chapter and as a member of the NLGJA National Board.

 Kathy has over ten years of experience in program development and nonprofit management with various non-profit agencies.
 Prior to coming to AAJA, Kathy was the Director for Hands On Sacramento, a volunteer action center that provided volunteer opportunities in three counties.